elmq0022/SICP/README.md

 =============

-I am using this repository to track my progress on the exercises in the book the Structure and Interpretation of Computer Programs.
+I am using this repository to track my progress on the exercises in the book _The Structure and Interpretation of Computer Programs_.